-- Promoting team learning and collaboration among all staff
+- Promote team learning and collaboration among all staff.

 - Learning with and from the external environment and wider learning system

 - Modelling and growing learning leadership.

 Our PLG is spent in the following way for 2022-23